IonutParau/TheSandboxCell/TSC_FORMAT.md

 - The opcodes `25` through `32` (inclusive) mean block compressed.
 After it are 4 integers (c, w, h and r) which are `opcode - 16`) bytes long. c is how many cells to look back, representing the bottom left corner of the block. w and h are the width and height of the block. r is how many times to repeat the block.
 This should put on the grid all rows of the block, but only push the top one `r` times.
 The other tiles are assumed to be later skipped, although the encoder can re-encode them if they so choose (though it is not recommended, as you are storing duplicate data).
+It pushes the bottom row.

 ## Cell binary format